 - Point Dume State Beach

 This place - wow! 😂 It is the quirkiest hotel I've ever stayed in.
 It's like a cross between Alice in Wonderland and Professor Umbridge's office.
 There's lots of pink and velvet and eclectic things.
 Each hotel room has a different theme (ours was Italy) and they are all equally weird and wonderful!
-Book a night's stay here or just pop in for a drink - I really vote it as one of the best places to stop on the Pacific Coast Highway!
+Book a night's stay here or just pop in for a drink - I really rate it as one of the best places to stop on the Pacific Coast Highway!

 Go go go!
 This place is magnificent and another one of the best places to stop on the Pacific Coast Highway.
 W.R Hearst (who built this "castle" with the help of architect Julia Morgan) was a tad extravagant - importing ceilings from Spain and Italy, building glorious indoor and outdoor swimming pools, and purchasing beautiful artwork.
 Hearst Castle, in San Simeon, is nothing like the English stately homes I'm used to visiting - it is gaudy, loud, a tad unbelievable and really quite crazily wonderful!
-Excellent views as well 👌🏻 There are a number of tours available; we did the Grand Rooms Tour, as well as the Upstairs Suite Tour.
+Excellent views of the surrounding landscape as well 👌 There are a number of tours available; we did the Grand Rooms Tour, as well as the Upstairs Suite Tour.
 If you're not interested in seeing everything, I would say just one tour is plenty (all tours include the garden and swimming pools) and I would recommend the Grand Rooms Tour if you're just doing one.
 Also bear in mind that this tour is very guided (I'm used to UK homes where you wander off by yourself) and there is a lot of listening to do.
 You can book tickets here; believe me, you don't want to miss this museum of a home!